Krutal0706/Accident-Prediction/docs/report.md

 <div align="justify">

 - The graph emphasizes that road surface conditions play a limited role in contributing to accidents, with the majority of incidents transpiring on dry road surfaces.
-This suggests that other factors, such as driver behavior, traffic conditions, or vehicle-related issues, might have more substantial influence on accident occurrences.
+This suggests that other factors, such as driver behavior, traffic conditions, or vehicle-related issues, might have a more substantial influence on accident occurrences.
 The data underscores the importance of focusing on broader aspects beyond road surface conditions to enhance overall road safety

 </div>